cashfree/core-ios-sdk/Readme.md

 let gatewayService = CFPaymentGatewayService.getInstance()

 override func viewDidLoad() {
-  // We recommend that the callbacks be set separately in the viewDidLoad gatewayService.setCallback([self, self, self, self]) // One for each payment mode }
+  // We recommend that the callback be set separately in the viewDidLoad gatewayService.setCallback(self)
+}

 do {
+   gatewayService.setCallback(self)
    try gatewayService.doPayment(payment: cardPaymentObject)
 } catch let e {
   let error = e as!
 CashfreeError